Report: Mueller convenes grand jury in Russia investigation

 Ty Cobb, special counsel to the president, said he wasn't aware that Mr. Mueller had started using a new grand jury.

-"Grand jury matters are typically secret," Cobb said.
+"Grand jury matters are typically secret," Cobb said in a statement.
 "The White House favors anything that accelerates the conclusion of his work fairly....The White House is committed to fully cooperating with Mr. Mueller.
 Former FBI Director Jim Comey said three times the President is not under investigation and we have no reason to believe that has changed."